WriteShop Junior FAQ

 - Can I teach WriteShop Junior using just the student Activity Pack?

-- Will there be a WriteShop Junior Book F ?
+- When will WriteShop Junior Book F be available?

 How long does it take to complete one WriteShop Junior level?Each book has 10 lessons.
 Following the Three-Week Plan, most families finish one book in a school year.
 Activities vary from day to day, but you can expect to spend 30-45 minutes per day working 3 days per week.